petercrona/icecoldcode/website/src/posts/greetings-application-built-with-java-spring-and-jwt.md

 ---
-title: "A Greetings Application built with Java, Spring and JWT"
+title: "Greetings Application built with Java, Spring and JWT"
 published: 2024-07-17
 ---